redsprites/redsprites/README.md

 - 👋 Hi, I’m Yoseph
-- 👀 I’m interested in programming and software development
+- 👀 I’m interested in software development and Entreprenureship.
-- 🌱 I’m currently learning C, Java, Flutter and SQL
+- 🌱 I’m currently learning Java and SQL
 - 💞️ I’m looking to collaborate on backend development projects
 - 📫 How to reach me shibiruy1@nku.edu
 <!---